 OUTLET SQUARE was initially successful, but was in decline by the early 1990s.
 The complex was sold twice during 1996.
 The second sale, which closed in July, was to a joint venture of twelve Asian investors.
 They remarketed the complex as ORIENTAL MALL ATLANTA.
 This Hong Kong Streets-motif venue opened for business in February 1997.

 Retail stalls were located in four "Market" areas.
 Stores included Discolandia (a music store), the Carnitas Mexican restaurant and Laredo Western Wear.
-The cinema was repurposed as a nightclub and live performance venue and operated as Dekalb Atlanta Center (Atlanta Live), Deamz ATL and Mansion Elan over the ensuing years.
+The cinema was repurposed as a nightclub and live performance venue and would operate as Dekalb Atlanta Center (Atlanta Live), Deamz ATL and Mansion Elan over the ensuing years.

 Burlington Coat Factory closed its PLAZA FIESTA store in the early 2010s.
 The space was divided into four sections; Market 5, Planet Fitness, Children's Health Care and a (50,000 square foot), New York City-based Shoppers World.
 These tenants were in business by the spring of 2013.
 Marshalls closed its doors in early 2010.
 A (27,000 square foot) section of the store was refashioned into a new Ross Dress For Less.

-Today, PLAZA FIESTA is managed by Beverly Hills-based Kennedy-Wilson Properties, Limited.
+In the 2020s , PLAZA FIESTA is managed by Beverly Hills-based Kennedy-Wilson Properties, Limited.
 The mall spans approximately 343,000 leasable square feet.
 There are eighty-eight merchandise stores, twenty health & beauty stores, thirty food vendors and sixty-four service-type stores.

 The Atlanta Constitution